 What needs to be noted is that because the Canvas node itself has the function of remaining the same size as that of the screen, there is no need to add the Widget component to the Canvas node.

 Set up percentage alignment distance

-After the alignment in a certain direction is enabled on the Widget component, in addition to specifying the margin in pixels, we can also input a percentage value (For example: by clicking the symbol circled in the box), therefore, Widget will multiply the width or height of the parent node on the corresponding axis by the input percentage to get the value of the actual margin.
+After opening the alignment function of a certain direction on the Widget component, apart from margins whose unit is designated as pixels, we can also input a percentage value.
+Therefore, Widget will multiply the width or height of the parent node on the corresponding axis by the input percentage to get the value of the actual margin.

 Let's take a look at a real example.
 Take a child node that has been directly put under Canvas as an example.
 We hope this node panel remains on the right side of the screen and constantly covers 60% of the total height of screen.
 Therefore, setting up the Widget component according to the following picture will realize this effect:

 When inputting the margin value when opening alignment direction, Widget can use the pixel unit together with percentage unit according to various needs.
 For example, input

 Left direction that needs to align with the center line of the screen and input